negoziator/kanboard/docs/ldap-authentication.markdown

 ------------

 - LDAP extension for PHP
+- LDAP server:
+    - OpenLDAP
-- LDAP server (By example: OpenLDAP or Microsoft Active Directory)
+    - Microsoft Active Directory
+    - Novell eDirectory

 Workflow
 --------

 When the LDAP authentication is activated, the login process work like that:

-1. Try to authenticate the user by using the database
+1. Try first to authenticate the user by using the database
 2. If the user is not found inside the database, a LDAP authentication is performed
 3. If the LDAP authentication is successful, a local user is created automatically with no password and marked as LDAP user.

-Differences between a local user and a LDAP user are the following:
+### Differences between a local user and a LDAP user are the following:

 - LDAP users have no local passwords
 - LDAP users can't modify their password with the user interface